What Aspects of the Kitchen Renovation Can Smith & Smith Cover?

 - No changes to plans and specifications allowed after this point.

-- Disconnection of services and removal existing cabinetry, appliances and fittings
+- Disconnection of services and removal of existing cabinetry, appliances and fittings

 - Relocate windows and walls (if necessary)